'Taylor & Lopez dislike each other - this is real'

 |Venue: Madison Square Garden, New York City Date: Saturday, 10 June Time: 23:00 EDT approx (Sunday 04:00 BST)

-The animosity between Josh Taylor and Teofimo Lopez appears to be real, and their disdain for each other genuine.
+The animosity between Josh Taylor and Teofimo Lopez appears to be real - and their disdain for each other genuine.

-But the hot-headed Scot and the brash American have more in common than they would probably care to admit.
+But the hot-headed Scot - who defends his WBO super-lightweight title - and the brash American have more in common than they would probably care to admit.

 Both have scaled heights few other active fighters can lay claim to, but they find each other at a point in their careers when they are both being questioned like never before.

-Taylor's points victory over Jack Catterall last year, when the Scot was given the most generous of decisions by the judges, seems to have induced a collective amnesia amongst a certain section of boxing fans.
+Taylor's points victory over Jack Catterall last year, when the Scot was given the most generous of decisions by the judges, seems to have induced a collective amnesia among a certain section of boxing fans.

-They seem to believe that one contentious decision somehow wipes out everything that came before, Taylor's run of victories against unbeaten fighters and world champions to rule the 140lb division as the first undisputed champion from the UK in the four-belt era.
+They seem to believe one contentious decision somehow wipes out everything that came before - Taylor's run of victories against unbeaten fighters and world champions to rule the 140lb division as the first undisputed champion from the UK in the four-belt era.

-It may have intensified over the past 15 months, but being taken for granted is nothing new for Taylor.
+It may have intensified over the past 15 months, but being taken for granted is nothing new for the 32-year-old Taylor.

 The Tartan Tornado's achievements have long been overlooked in favour of other less talented, though perhaps more marketable, fighters.

 "If he retired next week, the man will have done everything - every belt, Ring Magazine champion, financially secure for the rest of his life," Joe McNally, who replaced Ben Davison as Taylor's trainer after the Catterall fight, tells BBC Scotland.